dapr-cn/docs/content/sdks_dotnet/dotnet-development/dotnet-development-docker-compose.md

 The compose file will contain at a minimum:

-- A network that the containers use to communiate
+- A network that the containers use to communicate
 - Each service's container
 - A `<service>-daprd` sidecar container with the service's port and app-id specified
 - Additional dependencies that run in containers (redis for example)